Your membership has expired

 Floor Care

 The Dirt Devil Compact Portable Spot Cleaner is a light little carpet cleaner at just 9 pounds with a full tank of solution.
+Amazon’s price is just $10 more than the best we’ve seen.
 While the portable cleaners in our tests don’t measure up to full-sized machines in terms of their cleaning abilities, this model did well, especially when it comes to drying.
 It’s also one of the quieter models we tested.
 The tank isn’t huge (partly why the cleaner is so light), but if you’re just using it for spills and spot-cleaning, this model will do the trick.

 Get discounts, product recommendations, and buying advice from the shopping experts at CR.
 Sign up for our ShopSmart newsletter.